kunwarmahen/read-aloud/README.md

 - **Restart** (🔄) - Start from beginning
 - **Rewind** (⏪) - Skip back 10 words
 - **Forward** (⏩) - Skip forward 10 words

+### Casting to Chromecast:

+1. Make sure your Chromecast device is on the same network
+2. Click "📡 Cast to Device" at the bottom of the panel
+3. Select your Chromecast from the popup
+4. Play your content - it will stream to the Chromecast
+5. Click the cast button again to stop casting

 Adjust speed and voice as desired.
 Click the arrow (▲) to minimize the panel.